Loading...

 In this lesson, we are going to be looking at how you can create your own custom website, adding your own content, navigation, and styling.

-Welcome to today's lesson from the unit Developing for the Web.
+Welcome to today's lesson from the unit, developing for the web.

-This lesson is called Creating a Custom Website, and by the end of today's lesson, you'll be able to create a multi-page website with working navigation.
+And by the end of today's lesson, you'll be able to create a multi-page website with working navigation.

 Shall we make a start?
 We will be using these keywords in today's lesson.